 Also, in the Northern Hemisphere the first month will start the Appointed Time of the Weeks.
 In Leviticus 23:10-17 it says after Passover a sheaf of the first fruits will be waved, and that sheaf of the first fruits will be waved on the “morrow after the sabbath”, “you shall count unto you from the morrow after the sabbath, from the day that you brought the sheaf of the wave offering; seven sabbaths; even unto the morrow after the 7th sabbath shall you number 50 days.”
 So that is the weeks of the first fruits.
 It’s a period of 7 weeks, exactly 50 days, and it starts the day after the Sabbath, when the first fruits are waved.
 The New Testament of the Bible tells us the “First Fruits” represent Jesus and he died on Passover, so Passover seems to be the Sabbath it refers to.

 It tells us to count 50 days starting the day after the Sabbath (Passover).
-So ancient omer day 1 will be April 30-May 2, depending on whether you consider the first day of the month the new moon or the first crescent.
-Then omer day 7 (Sabbath 1 of the Feast of Weeks) will be May 6-8:
+So ancient Omer day 1 will be May 18-20, depending on whether you consider the first day of the month the new moon or the first crescent.
+Then omer day 7 (Sabbath 1 of the Feast of Weeks) will be May 24-26, and Omer day 14 (Sabbath 2) will be May 31-June 2:

 Omer day 21 (Sabbath 3) will be June 7-9, Omer day 28 (Sabbath 4) will be June 14-16, Omer day 35 (Sabbath 5) will be June 21-23, Omer Day 42 (Sabbath 6) will be June 28-30, Omer day 49 (Sabbath 7) will be July 5-7, and Shavuot (the Wheat Harvest) will occur on the window of July 6-8, 2019: